 Navigate On Autopilot

-This is a new “beta” feature that truely hints towards the Full Self Driving capabilities of the future.
+This is a “beta” feature that truely hints towards autonomous driving capabilities of the future.
 It allows the vehicle to fully navigate itself on ‘closed-access’ freeways or highways (meaning those that have on-ramps and off-ramps and no cross-traffic intersections).
 Once you enter a destination into the navigation system and engage Autosteer, you’ll have the option to press the “Navigate on Autopilot” button.
 This will then follow the optimal path on the freeway, automatically changing lanes (with driver confirmation currently) and navigating freeway interchanges as needed.

 It’s considered fully automated “on-ramp” to “off-ramp” technology and is quite amazing and unlike anything else available for consumer use.
 It will even automatically suggest changing to faster lanes if it finds traffic moving more quickly in adjacent lanes.

-What to learn more about Enhanced Autopilot?
-Then check out our article that goes into details on Tesla Enhanced Autopilot.
+What to learn more about current Autopilot and Full Self-Driving features?
+Then check out our article that goes into details on Tesla Autopilot and Full Self-Driving.